Amsterdam (2022 film)

-Amsterdam is a 2022 period mystery comedy thriller film directed, written, and co-produced by David O. Russell and starring Christian Bale (who also co-produced), Margot Robbie, and John David Washington alongside an ensemble supporting cast including Chris Rock, Anya Taylor-Joy, Zoe Saldaña, Mike Myers, Michael Shannon, Timothy Olyphant, Andrea Riseborough, Taylor Swift, Matthias Schoenaerts, Alessandro Nivola, Rami Malek, and Robert De Niro.
-The story is based on the Business Plot, a 1933 political conspiracy in the US, and follows three friends—a doctor, a nurse, and a lawyer—who reunite and seek to uncover the act following the mysterious murder of a retired US general.
+Amsterdam is a 2022 mystery comedy thriller film produced, written, and directed by David O. Russell.
+It stars Christian Bale (also a producer), Margot Robbie, and John David Washington, alongside an ensemble supporting cast.
+Based on the Business Plot, a 1933 political conspiracy in the US, it follows three friends—a doctor, a nurse, and a lawyer—who reunite and seek to uncover the act following the mysterious murder of a retired U.S. general.

 Filmed in Los Angeles from January to March 2021, it is Russell's first film since Joy (2015).

-Amsterdam was released in the United States on October 7, 2022, by 20th Century Studios.
-The film received mixed reviews from critics, who criticized Russell's screenplay and direction for its over-ambition and tonal inconsistency, but praised the production design and cast performances.
-It was also a box office bomb, with estimated losses for the studio reaching $97 million.
+Amsterdam premiered at the Alice Tully Hall on September 18, 2022, and was released theatrically in the United States on October 7 by 20th Century Studios.
+The film received generally negative reviews from critics, who criticized Russell's screenplay and direction, as well as the lack of chemistry between Robbie and Washington.
+It was also a box-office bomb, with estimated losses for the studio of over $100 million.